yingshaoxo/auto_everything/README.md

 > But it is hard to make sure everything working fine 20 years later.
 Because I can't make sure 20 years later you can still buy a hardware that could allow you to run python2.7 or tinypy or old version of micropython.
 (Maybe you simply can't download a python2.7 binary or source code, or can't compile it since you don't have an old GCC.)

+> If you use new gcc or new python, it would end like: same source code, 50 years later after you compile it, the size increase to 500 times of its original binary file size.
+Or the new python size is 500 times bigger than 3MB.
+Or the performance drop down to 100 times of its original one.
+It is say, in old computer, you can run a 5KB software to finish a task in a very quick speed, in new computer, you have to use 500MB software to finish the same task, and slower.

 #### Installation (For Python == 3.10)

 ```bash